-Warsaw and Gdansk are other options which have the advantage of being great city break destinations outside of the Christmas markets.
-Also check out less visited cities like Poznan, Lublin and Szczecin.
-At this stage, I’m not sure I’d make a special trip to these cities just for the Christmas markets but do visit them anyway, Poland is unique and amazing!
+Also, check out less-visited cities like Poznan, Lublin and Szczecin.
+I’m not sure I’d make a special trip to these cities just for the Christmas markets, but do visit them anyway; Poland is unique and unforgettable.

 Polish Specialities at the Markets

-Don’t worry too much if you have dietary restrictions, you might not have many options at the markets but Poland’s bigger cities and tourist areas are progressive when it comes to vegetarian, plant-based and gluten-free meals.
+Don’t worry too much if you have dietary restrictions; you might not have many options at the markets, but Poland’s bigger cities and tourist areas have a lot of diversity regarding vegetarian, plant-based and gluten-free meals.

 The Christmas market takes place in the smaller section of the central square, Rynek Glowny, right alongside the famous Cloth Hall.
-It’s compact and quaint with a focus on traditional food and some quirky things too.
+It’s compact and welcoming, focusing on traditional food and some unusual things too.

 - Pierogi stalls: Savoury stuffed dumplings with cheese, sauerkraut or various meats and sweet pierogies stuffed with berries and sweetened cheese.